Luis Viracocha

-Luis Viracocha Quishpe (born 1954, in Quito) is an Ecuadorian artist, teacher, and shaman.
+Luis Viracocha Quishpe (born 1954) is an Ecuadorian artist, teacher, and shaman.

-Viracocha is an abstract sculptor who uses stone, wood, and marble to create his artwork.
+A native of in Quito, Viracocha is an abstract sculptor who uses stone, wood, and marble to create his artwork.
 Both his grandfather and father were sculptors.

 Luis Viracocha has a bachelor's in applied arts and a doctorate in educational science from the Central University of Ecuador.
 He studied the restoration of architectural monuments in Venice, and earned a master's degree in Sculpture in Carrara, Italy.

 His artwork has been exhibited in various countries outside of Ecuador including the United States, Arab Emirates, China and Austria.